srand/jolt/docs/guides.rst

     * - ``JOLT_CACHE_CLEANUP_LOG``
       -

-The Jolt scheduler image is named ``robrt/jolt/scheduler``.
+The Jolt scheduler image is named `robrt/jolt/scheduler <>`.
-It uses Debian as a base image.
+It uses Debian as its base image.

   .. list-table::
     :widths: 20 80